 “My right hand is heavy and I’m in a lot of pain,” said Johnson, clutching his bleeding arm.
 “I was scared to death.
 The police officers are crazy.”
 He was not involved in the altercation, he explained, but part of the crowd outside.

 Though Johnson was not seriously injured, he was worried about the other victims, two of whom were in critical condition as of the time I published this post.

 “I want him to lose his job and go to jail,” he said of the offending officer.

-Unfortunately, this shooting was not an isolated incident.
-For years, police corruption and violence has been widespread across Sierra Leone.
-Offhand, I can think of at least four officer shootings since I’ve been here.
+Unfortunately, this was not an isolated incident.
+Police corruption and violence has been widespread across Sierra Leone for many years, and I can think of at least four officer shootings reported in the newspapers since I’ve been here.

 “The government needs to stop the use of rapid firearms,” said 22-year-old Bakarr Bangura, who arrived on scene shortly after the incident.
 Standing near a trail of blood on the street, he said it feels as though somebody new is shot by an officer every week.

 “It is their usual habit,” he said.
 “The government gave them the green card.”